Sparvnastet/NoDe/README.md

 At Internetdagarna the project would draw the attention of a crowd by its animated nature.
 The project is an interactive real time sculpting project that visualizes facts and real time data into a 3d-model.

 Software : Node.js and Arduino.

+To generate a model
+use the config file to setup you parameters
+$ node circle.js